 Grass-fed lamb has been shown to give you significant nutritional benefits over other meats.
 It contains more Omega-3 fatty acids, B6, B12, and folate, plus heart-healthy Conjugated Linoleic Acid (CLA), selenium and zinc than all other meats.
 Moreover, 40% of the fat in grass-fed lamb has been found to be mono-unsaturated fat – the same good fat as in olive oil.
 Grass-fed lamb is a lean protein source.
 It’s about the healthiest meat you can choose.
 For more on the nutritional advantages of lamb, please visit this page on the world’s healthiest foods from the non-profit George Mateljan Foundation.

-Our previous processor, Black Earth Meats, was forced to close in July 2014.
-Since then we have used The Butcher Shop in Fennimore, Wisconsin, a state-inspected facility.
-We’ve been very happy with the service of Josh and his staff, especially the gentle handling of the animals.
+The top priorities for us when choosing a processor are that the animals are handled humanely and with respect, and that the butcher provides excellent customer service.
+We use The Butcher Shop in Fennimore, Wisconsin, a state-inspected facility.
+We’ve been very happy with the service of Josh and his staff.
 We think you’ll be happy with their work too.

 Prices and How to Order